 9/11 as a novel: Why?

-Why do we expect our writers to produce the "Great 9/11 novel" anyway?
+So just why do we expect our writers to produce the "Great 9/11 novel"?

 Has there ever been a "great" Pearl Harbor novel -- the event most often compared to the Towers' collapse?
 From Here to Eternity is about all that one's memory can conjure up, and surely it doesn't qualify as great.

-These thoughts struck me while reading Falling Man, Don DeLillo's astonishingly sharp yet ultimately unfocused new novel, as well as several reviews that greeted it and other attempts by writers the past two years to come to grips with That Day in fictional terms.
-If ever an author has the wisdom and literary chops to expound on those events, it would be DeLilllo, considering all he's written about terrorism, crowds, assassination, disasters and the media.
-Indeed, the beautiful cover photo for Falling Man is an above-the-cloud shot looking down at the World Trade Center, eerily balancing the under-the-cloud photo that graces the cover of Underworld, looking up at one of the WTC towers, cut off by the fog, as if anticipating its billowing destruction a few years later.
+These thoughts struck me while reading Falling Man, Don DeLillo's astonishingly sharp yet ultimately unfocused new novel, as well as the reviews that have greeted it and the other attempts by novelists the past two years to come to grips with That Day.
+If ever an author has the literary chops to expound on those events, it would be DeLilllo -- considering all he's written about terrorism, assassination, disasters and the media.
+Indeed, the beautiful cover photo for Falling Man is an above-the-cloud shot looking down at the World Trade Center, eerily balancing the under-the-cloud photo that graces the cover of Underworld, looking up at one of the WTC towers.
+It's cut off by the fog, as if the book cover anticipated the building's billowing destruction a few years later.

-But is there a "great" Stock Market Crash novel?
+But again -- Is there a "great" Stock Market Crash novel?
 Depression novels, yes.
 Word War II and Holocaust novels, of course.
-But we're talking about those single, one-day catastrophes that change an era, re-direct history's course.
+But we're talking about those singular, one-day catastrophes that change an era, re-direct history's course.
 Does anyone expect a great "Berlin Wall falling" or "Oklahoma City bombing" novel?
-(Speaking of which, it turns out that Edmund White, of all people, has actually written a Timothy McVeigh-meets-Gore Vidal-on-death-row stage drama).

-In part, it was the growing self-consciousness of American culture and American authors after World War II -- our assumption of world leadership in politics and the arts, the perceived need to explain and advance our values against the Soviets -- that led to this peculiar and unexamined expectation, especially on the part of journalists and critics, that novels are a kind of "wiser journalism."
-We now regularly anticipate the timely contributions of major authors, like competing news networks, to weigh in on momentous occasions, to pronounce, to tell us why they're momentous.
+In part, it was the growing self-consciousness of American culture after World War II -- our assumption of world leadership in politics and the arts, our perceived need to advance our values against the Soviets -- that led to this peculiar and unexamined expectation: Novels would be a "wiser journalism," the novelist a kind of news anchor rushing to get out his take on events before his competitors do.
+We -- meaning, especially we journalists and critics -- now regularly anticipate major authors to weigh in on momentous occasions in a timely fashion, to pronounce, to explain why the events are, indeed, momentous.

-Larry McMurtry devised the term "novels of information" for the hefty tomes of post-World War II writers like James Michener and Herman Wouk, popular social novelists who reported back from foreign lands or historical periods.
-It's certainly the case, as McMurtry has argued, that their heavyweight sagas have been supplanted by cable TV, by the History Channel, the Discovery Channel and National Geographic.
-No one seems to write something like Michener's Poland or Chesapeake anymore, or if they do, they're not read at the volume that Michener was.
+Larry McMurtry devised the term "novels of information" for the hefty tomes written by post-World War II novelists like James Michener and Herman Wouk.
+They were popular social novelists who reported back from foreign lands or historical periods.
+It's certainly the case, as McMurtry has argued, that the prime function of their heavyweight sagas has been supplanted by cable TV, by the History Channel, the Discovery Channel and National Geographic.
+No one seems to write something like Michener's Poland or Chesapeake anymore, or if they do, they're not read at the volume that Michener once was.
 Thank God: Who says art doesn't progress?

-Such a comparison is hardly convincing: setting a weak novel against two excellent pieces of long-form, in-depth reporting.
-Since the advent of New Journalism, long-form narrative journalism has certainly taken on much of the "reporting" function of the classic, 19th-century, social novel.
-But regardless of what the journalists have done with 9/11, when one looks over what so far constitutes our fiction writers' attempts at climbing the Twin Towers (Philip Roth, Jonathan Safran Foer, Ian McEwan, Jay McInerney), it does seem as if the worried reviewers have a point.
-Perhaps only Deborah Eisenberg's short story, "The Twilight of the Superheroes," impresses one as something that might last (though I did enjoy Safran Foer's Extremely Loud and Incredibly Close more than most and felt he was attacked often out of checkbook envy.
-But in retrospect, the young-boy-trying-to-trace-his-father's-clues storyline just feels too precious for such a massive upheaval.)
+True, such a comparison is hardly convincing: It sets a weak novel against two excellent pieces of long-form, in-depth reporting.
+It's also true that since the advent of New Journalism, narrative journalism has taken on much of the "reporting" function of the classic, 19th-century, social novel.
+And it is even true that -- regardless of what the journalists have done with 9/11 -- what our fiction writers have done so far to climb the Twin Towers (Philip Roth, Jonathan Safran Foer, Ian McEwan, Jay McInerney) -- their efforts do lend credence to reviewers fretting about the declining importance of the novel.
+Perhaps only Deborah Eisenberg's short story, "The Twilight of the Superheroes," impresses one as something on this topic that might last.

-But that is to say the (possible) collective failure of fiction may be not a failure of the form itself or even its current dilemma, increasingly sidelined as it is yet still expected to prove itself relevant.
-It may be simply a failure of individual authors to find the right will, the right perspective.
-In which case, no big deal, no need for a death-knell manifesto like David Foster Wallace's provocative essay E Unibus Pluram: Television and U.S. Fiction, which argued that TV irony has co-opted the post-modern novel.
+But this means that the (possible) collective failure of fiction may be not a failure of the form itself.
+It may simply be a failure of individual authors to find the right will, the right perspective.
+In which case, no big deal, no need for a death-knell manifesto.
 And no need for another crowing (or worried) declaration about how the internet has killed off print fiction.
-One doesn't feel that novelists shouldn't tackle such topical events or that they can't or that the form's province is now confined entirely to the domestic and the psychological while journalists are free to run wild.
+One doesn't feel that novelists shouldn't tackle such events or that they can't or that the form's province is now sidelined entirely to the domestic and the psychological while journalists are free to run wild being profound and relevant.

 Yet when many novelists do take on pressing, topical events today, there often seems to be a note of hurry and desperation, a desire to be heard in our media-shouting world.
-But trying to say something more compelling than Katie Couric: Is this a novel's function?
+But trying to say something more compelling or arresting than Anderson Cooper: Is this a novel's function?

-Actually, with Libra, DeLillo has arguably written what stands, so far, as the one, great novel on the JFK assassination, that other epoch-marking tragedy.
+Actually, with Libra, DeLillo has arguably written what stands, so far, as the one, great novel on the JFK assassination -- that other epoch-marking, one-day tragedy.
 I believe it's a great novel, even though the book's overarching conspiracy theories aren't convincing to me.
-I'm a proud lone-nutter, as the assassination buffs would say, a member of the pragmatic, Oswald-did-it crowd, the ones who believe that mere anarchy does often rule our lives, that a resentful nonentity can repeal an election or topple an archduke.
-Nonetheless, Libra masters all of these threads -- Oswald's mess of a life, the Cold War, the New Orleans mafia, the Cuban-CIA connection -- and makes such a compelling portrait of American history and American loserdom that I can still be enthralled by it as a revelatory fiction and not accept it as a guidebook to actual events.
-Much the same can be said for War and Peace, after all.
+I'm a proud lone-nutter, as the assassination buffs would say, a member of the Oswald-did-it crowd, the ones who believe that a resentful nonentity can repeal an election or topple an archduke.
+Nonetheless, Libra masters all of these threads -- Oswald's mess of a life, the Cold War, the New Orleans mafia, the Cuban-CIA connection -- and makes a compelling portrait of American history and American loserdom.
+I can still be enthralled by it as a revelatory fiction and not accept it as a guidebook to actual events.

-And as noted, DeLillo is particularly well-equipped, even primed to tackle 9/11, given his New York home turf and his long-abiding concerns with the terrorist's "plot" now superceding any novelist's "plot" in effectiveness, in its ability to shape events and re-shape consciousness.
+And as noted, DeLillo is particularly well-equipped, even primed to tackle 9/11, given his New York home turf and his concern with the terrorist's "plot" now superceding any novelist's "plot" in shaping events.
 Falling Man also feels like a return to his strengths after the reflective but oddly insubstantial The Body Artist and the lightweight, Wall-Street-hotshot satire Cosmopolis.

 With its main character, Keith Neudecker, stumbling down the street on the first page, Falling Man plunges us straight into the dust, disorder and flying glass of the Towers' fall, and this is bracing: There's nothing standing in the way of the horror.
-There's no grand, metaphoric invention that will re-conceive 9/11 as something else, no psychological inquest or exploration into the extremist critique of American culture -- these come later.
-For now, we return to the disaster face-on, full-force, to understand why the metaphors and soul explorations would come.
+There's no grand, metaphoric invention that will re-conceive 9/11 as something else, no cultural inquest, no psychological portrait of the perpetrators -- these come later.
+For now, we return to the disaster full-force to understand why the metaphors and soul explorations would come.
 Recall DeLillo's treatment of the "airborne toxic event" in White Noise: This is his masterful brand of hallucinatory realism, his ability to make things shimmer with uncanny clarity so that they seem at once ordinary and extraordinary, banal and ominous:

 "He started walking again.
 A supermarket cart stood upright and empty.
 There was a woman behind it, facing him, with police tape wrapped around her head and face, yellow caution tape that marks the limits of a crime scene.
 Her eyes were thin white ripples in the bright mask and she gripped the handles of the cart and stood there, looking into the smoke.In time he heard the sound of the second fall."

-Which is odd because the novelist's take on events has almost always been the historical novelist's take on events.
+It's odd that we seem to have this particularly urgent push for big-time topicality from our novelists.
+It's odd because the novelist's take on events has almost always been the historical novelist's take on events.
 Authors have the luxury to deal in almost geological reflection.
 War and Peace came out 50 years after the Napoleonic wars.
 Gravity's Rainbow was a speedy little rocket in comparison: Pynchon wrote it only 30 years after the V2s blitzed London.
 John Steinbeck was quite the nimble penman: Grapes of Wrath was released less than five years after the Dust Bowl (and the drought continued well into 1939 when the novel came out).
-On the other hand, Michael Shaara's The Killer Angels took a dawdlingly long 120 years to appear after Gettysburg, but it surpassed any other fictional representation of that conflict.

 I'm not in any hurry for a fictional re-conception of 9/11.
-There are plenty of ways to grapple with it in nonfiction books already -- politically, strategically, photographically, even in its effects on engineering and city planning.
+There are plenty of ways to grapple with it in nonfiction books already -- politically, strategically, photographically, even its effects on engineering and city planning.
 And none will fully satisfy -- at least not yet.
-We still don't really know how the larger war in Iraq will be viewed by history: idiot-devious neo-con escapade or valiant first beachhead for re-shaping the region on a more egalitarian model.
+We still don't really know how the larger war in Iraq will be viewed by history: idiot-devious neo-con escapade or valiant first beachhead for re-shaping the region.
 Some might claim we still don't even know what really happened on that single day.

-In this light -- the light of a video monitor -- the "need" for a Great 9/11 Blockbuster Novel -- coming up next! -- is a journalism value, a value of corporate media, not an artistic value.
-It's in response to a supposed consumer demand, although one suspects that readers have never collectively expressed such a need.
-If they have, it's misplaced: Immediacy is not one of the novel's deep purposes.
-It's more likely a response to the hunger of that 24/7 news cycle: Feeding the beast, especially after a major crisis, will call on every resource, every talking head a network can find.
+In this light -- the light of a video monitor -- the "need" for a Great 9/11 Blockbuster Novel -- coming up next! -- is clearly a journalism value, a value of corporate media, not an artistic value.
+Immediacy is not one of the novel's deep purposes.
+This 'need' is more likely a response to the hunger of that 24/7 news cycle: After any major crisis, networks call on every resource, every talking head to feed the media beast -- and that means you, too, author-sitting-at-your-desk-mulling-things-over.

 As noted, this expectation for "pundit novelists" arose during the Cold War.
 This also happens to be the same period that saw American journalists rise to white-collar respectability and cultural visibility.
 Inevitably, perhaps, we important journalists judge novels as important when they reflect our important priorities.
 And our urgent deadlines.
-Note our lack of interest in the Great 9/11 Abstract Painting or the Great 9/11 Epic Poem or Short Story or Documentary Brief or Performance Piece.
-These are forms without mass media clout, they have no instantaneously sizable audience, therefore, they have no instantaneously sizable import.
+Note our lack of interest in the Great 9/11 Abstract Painting or the Great 9/11 Epic Poem or Short Story or Performance Piece.
+These are forms without mass media clout, they have no instantly sizable audience, therefore, they have no instantly sizable import.
 They speak in slow, gathering voices.

 The novel does, too, at times.
 You want immediacy, topicality -- go get yourself a broadband connection.
-That era when novelists had a hold on the Big Megaphone of Now turns out to have been an aberration in the history of fiction, certainly the history of the American novel.
-McMurtry was right: As long as novels provided us with rafts of information, information that we couldn't access more quickly, more easily from other sources, Americans turned to them, even American males did, and they have always valued data over fiction.
+The era when novelists had a hold on the Big Megaphone of Now turns out to have been an aberration in the history of fiction, certainly the history of the American novel.
+McMurtry was right: As long as novels provided us with rafts of information, information that we couldn't access more quickly, more easily from other sources, then Americans turned to them, even American males did, and they have always valued data over fiction.
 Hence, the wide readership that a Michener or Wouk once commanded: They had little competition and they fulfilled a useful function.
+They kept us informed.

 One understands, then, why today's writers might pursue that fast-disappearing media podium: It once granted them access to what was the Great American Audience.
-To gain a near-permanent place on the American nightstand reading pile, to be heard on the nightly news, to be called on in a time of crisis: All of these mean an author can reach an audience beyond normal bestsellerdom.
-It's an audience that novelists will likely never get any other way these days, unless they're caught in a hotel room with Angelina Jolie or an airport men's room with Senator Craig.
+To gain a near-permanent place on our nightstand reading pile, to be consulted on the evening news, to be called on in a time of crisis: All of these mean an author can reach an audience beyond the dreaded midlist purgatory.
+It's an audience that novelists will likely never get any other way these days -- unless they're caught in a hotel room with Angelina Jolie or an airport men's room with Senator Craig.

 But it's a novel-reading audience that may no longer be there, considering the recent NEA studies of the decline in avocational fiction reading.
-Or it may not be worth the candle.
-Look at the novelists that have managed to hold its attention as true brand names.
+Look at the brand-name novelists that have managed to hold that mass audience's attention.
 The vast majority of top 10 best-selling novels today are written by only six writers: the Kings, the Grishams, the Steels, the Clancys.
-So it's not that fiction has been killed by media competition or the internet or by narrative journalism -- it's only this particular kind of pundit novel of information, the "cultural crisis" novel, that has passed, and only this particular kind of broad-based audience that went with it.
+So it's not that fiction has been killed by media competition or the internet or by narrative journalism.
+It's only this particular kind of pundit novel, the "cultural crisis" novel, that has passed, and only this particular kind of broad-based audience that went with it.

 No novelist has touched it.
 But talk about a history-changing act of terrorism.